nithish2312ds/TradeDesk-AI/README.md

 ### 4 — RAG · Document Q&A

-**What it does:** Answers natural language questions about CBA's FY2025 Annual Report (229 pages) using Retrieval-Augmented Generation.
-The document was chunked at 150 words with 20-word overlap, embedded using `sentence-transformers/all-MiniLM-L6-v2` and stored in Qdrant Cloud.
+**What it does:** Answers natural language questions about ingested documents using Retrieval-Augmented Generation.
+The documents were chunked at 150 words with 20-word overlap, embedded using `sentence-transformers/all-MiniLM-L6-v2` and stored in Qdrant Cloud.
 At query time, the top 6 most relevant chunks are retrieved and passed to Groq LLaMA to generate a cited answer.

 **How to use it:** Type any question about the document or click a quick-question button (NIM, Risks, Dividend, CEO, CET1, Revenue).
 The answer appears with page citations and the number of chunks retrieved.